Tudat/tudat/tutorials/tudatFeatures/mathTools/integrators.rst

 where the following arguments are necessary:

-- :literal:`RungeKuttaVariableStepSizeIntegratorXd` is the input argument for boost's :literal:`make_shared`, which defines the derived integrator class that we want to use.
+- :literal:`RungeKuttaVariableStepSizeIntegratorXd` is the input argument for :literal:`std::make_shared`, which defines the derived integrator class that we want to use.
 - :literal:`rungeKuttaCoefficients` provides the set of coefficients that define the particular variable step-size method being used.
 A number of Runge-Kutta coefficient sets are available in Tudat:

     .. code-block:: cpp